 Stage 2

-The second stage is more severe and includes collapse.
+The second stage is more severe and includes collapsing.
 In this stage, cats might need supplemental oxygen to help them breathe.

 Stage 3

 The third stage is the most severe and can be life threatening.
-At this point, cats might need surgery to correct their anatomical abnormalities associated with the syndrome.
+At this point, cats could need surgery to correct their anatomical abnormalities associated with the syndrome.

-Treatment for Feline Brachycephalic Syndrome depends on the severity of their condition.
-For cats in stage one, treatment may include weight management and avoiding excessive exercise and heat exposure.
-This can help reduce their respiratory distress.
-In some cases, medication such as bronchodilators may be prescribed to open up their airways and relieve symptoms.
+Treating Feline Brachycephalic Syndrome depends on the severity of their condition.
+For cats in stage one, treatment could include weight management and avoiding excessive exercise and heat exposure.
+These things can help reduce their respiratory distress.
+In some cases, medication such as bronchodilators will be prescribed to open up their airways and relieve symptoms.

 In more severe cases, surgery is often necessary to correct their anatomical abnormalities.
 Cats in stage three might need surgery to open up their nostrils, remove part of the soft palate or shorten their laryngeal saccules.